johanbrook/johanbrook.com/src/posts/2015-05-25-wandering-in-remote-lands.md

 ---
-title: Wandering In The Lands of Remote Work
+title: 'Wandering In The Lands of Remote Work'
 date: '2015-05-25 21:40'
 draft: true
+slug: wandering-in-the-lands-of-remote-work
 ---

 **In my [last post](http://www.johanbrook.com/writings/what-s-happened-so-far/)**, I wrote some words of what's happened in my life during the past year.
 I wrote about how I work remote in [Lookback](http://lookback.io), alongside other individuals spread out in the world.
 But what is remote work for us, exactly?
 How do I and we handle it?
 What trade-offs have we found?
 What are our tools?
 Here are my findings (no bragging, no preaching – just findings).